darkfeline/dantalian/doc/user/tutorial/first-steps.rst

 with an optional argument (all of the following are identical)::

    library $ dantalian tag /Genres/Rock ../Music/song.mp3
+   library $ cd Genres
    Genres $ dantalian tag /Genres/Rock ../../Music/song.mp3
+   Genres $ cd
    ~ $ dantalian --root library tag /Genres/Rock Music/song.mp3
+   ~ $ cd Music
    Music $ dantalian --root ~/library tag /Genres/Rock song.mp3

+(You can do all of the above if you want.  dantalian doesn't do anything if it sees that the file is already tagged.)

 So let's tag our song::